Current Visitor Policy

 While masks are now optional for most individuals, there are some exceptions.

-All patients who have tested positive for COVID-19 or who are experiencing symptoms of COVID-19, such as congestion, a runny nose, a cough or a fever, are still required to wear a mask at all times while at a Middlesex Health facility.
+• All patients who have tested positive for COVID-19 or who are experiencing symptoms of COVID-19, such as congestion, a runny nose, a cough or a fever, are still required to wear a mask at all times while at a Middlesex Health facility.
 Per U.S. Centers for Disease Control and Prevention (CDC) guidelines, we will also continue to request that individuals who are experiencing COVID-19 symptoms not visit loved ones in the hospital or accompany them to a medical appointment.

-In addition, as a patient, you can request that your provider wear a mask while you are being treated.
+• As a patient, you can request that your provider wear a mask while you are being treated.

 Visiting Middlesex Hospital

 Visitors will be screened for COVID-19 symptoms upon arrival at the hospital.
-Visitors must be 2 or older unless granted special permission from a manager or director.

-• Visitors making compassionate visits
+• Visitors making compassionate care visits

 • Birthing partners for the Pregnancy and Birth Center